 Vaccines prevent the childhood viruses that used to commonly

 cause encephalitis.
 Therefore, these types of encephalitis are rare today.

 Some childhood viruses that can cause encephalitis include:

 Arboviruses are viruses carried by insects.
-The disease they cause depends on the type of insect and what viruses they carry.
+The type of arbovirus

-- Colorado encephalitis is also called Colorado tick fever.
-It is transmitted by the female wood tick.
+(also called Colorado tick fever): transmitted by the female wood tick.
+It’s

 The groups most at risk of encephalitis are:

-You are most likely to get encephalitis from an insect bite in the summer or fall.
+You’re more likely to get encephalitis from an insect bite in the